Psychiatric & Mental Health Technician

 The accreditation process differs from one agency to another but generally requires the school to undergo a thorough self-study of facilities, faculty, and curricula and compile a report on the findings.
 Upon completion of this report, representatives from the accrediting agencies will perform a site visit and decide whether or not to offer preliminary accreditation.
 For specific criteria, visit the website of the accrediting agency in question.

-It is also important to note that where a state requires certification, they may also require governmental approval of psychiatric tech programs.
+It is also important to note that where a state requires certification, it may also require governmental approval of psychiatric tech programs.
 For example, the state of California Board of Vocational Nurses and Psychiatric Technicians (BVNPT) maintains a list of approved programs.
 To apply for licensure in California, graduates must have attended an approved school.
 Since these requirements can vary from state to state, applicants to a psychiatric technician program must verify state requirements before pursuing a particular program.

 However, it should be noted that these projections may increase as more Americans gain access to healthcare that covers mental health treatment.
 The aging population will continue to need care for cognitive disorders that affect older adults, such as Alzheimer’s disease and dementia.

-As for pay, the median annual salary for a psychiatric technician is $36,570.
-The top 10 percent of psychiatric technicians earn $56,380 or more, while the bottom 10 percent earn less than $26,980 (BLS May 2021).
+As for pay, the median annual salary for a psychiatric technician is $39,700.
+The top 10 percent of psychiatric technicians earn $59,990 or more, while the bottom 10 percent earn less than $31,150 (BLS May 2023).

-For psychiatric aides, those numbers are lower, with the mean salary coming in at $30,260, the top 10 percent at $48,140, and the bottom 10 percent at $23,120.
+Psychiatric aides’ wages are lower, with the mean salary at $41,000, the top 10 percent at $55,240, and the bottom 10 percent at $27,660.

 Psychiatric technicians work in specialty hospitals, followed by the state government, assisted living facilities, local government, and nursing facilities.